matthiasn/octopress-blog/source/_posts/2013-04-22-iteratee-can-i-have-that-in-a-sentence.markdown

   }
 {% endcodeblock %}

 So here we have constructed an Iteratee which takes as parameters a function f which takes a List[Tweet] and returns Unit, a TweetList which will be our accumulator and n, which is the maximum size of the list in the accumulator or in other words the maximum size of our rolling window that we will reason about.
 Function f is by definition side-effecting as it returns Unit, so the only effect it can have is outside the tweetListIteratee.
 Normally we should probably shy away from side-effects, but here I would argue that this is a good thing.
 Any function passed in here could be defined to have side-effects, but the Unit return type guarantees that f will not be able to mess with the accumulator, it cannot have any effects on it, unlike functions transforming the accumulator.
-The side-effect in f is used for is pushing immutable information into the WebSocket connection.
+The side-effect f is used for is pushing immutable information into the WebSocket connection.
 In fact, there is no mutable state in scope for this function anyways that it could mess with.

 Let's look at that function we substitute for f before we wire the Iteratee into an Enumerator: